Quotients, pure existential completions and arithmetic universes: Elementary and existential doctrines

 We denote by $\ED$ the 2-full subcategory of $\PD$ whose objects are pure existential doctrines, and whose 1-cells are those 1-cells of $\PD$ which preserve the pure existential structure.
 Similarly, we denote by $\EED$ the 2-full subcategory of $\PD$ whose objects are elementary and pure existential doctrines, and whose 1-cells preserve both the pure existential and the elementary structure.
-We recall from \cite{TECH} the notion of pure existential doctrine with Hilbert's $\epsilon$-\emph{operators}: \begin{definition} Let $\doctrine{\mC}{P}$ be an elementary pure existential doctrine.
-An object $B$ of $\mC$ is equipped with Hilbert's $\epsilon$-\textbf{operator} if, for any object $A$ in $\mC$ and any $\alpha$ in $P(A\times B)$ there exists an arrow $\freccia{A}{\epsilon_{\alpha}}{B}$ such that